-As basketball fans experience the craziness of March Madness during spring, North Carolina's Brunswick Islands invites visitors who’re looking for a new, off-court adventure to glimpse beyond the basic beach vacation and discover Marsh Madness for an inspiring spring and summer coastal adventure.
+As basketball fans experience the craziness of tournament season during spring, North Carolina's Brunswick Islands invites visitors who’re looking for a new, off-court adventure to glimpse beyond the basic beach vacation and discover Marsh Madness for an inspiring spring and summer coastal adventure.

 Those seeking new things to do on the North Carolina coast will find that one of the most undiscovered and under-appreciated environments along the shore is also one of the most surprising and fascinating -- the salt marsh.
 The five pristine barrier islands and 45 miles of unspoiled beaches that comprise North Carolina’s Brunswick Islands hide their best coastal adventure on the Intracoastal side.
 Offering mystery and discovery around every bend, the salt marsh is teeming with life and the perfect setting for new family vacation activities, including kayaking, birding, wildlife watching, boating, fishing, and crabbing.
 During your next seaside visit, check your tide tables and turn your sights toward the marsh; a closer look is sure to inspire Marsh Madness among even the most diehard of the beach and sandcastle set.